hb-gatsby/gatsby-starter-lumen/content/posts/2020-03-06-fleek-co-helloworld-html.md

 ![](./media/image 4.png)

-Now you’re repository is ready to go!
+Now your repository is ready to go!

 ![](./media/image 5.png)